alphagov/govuk-design-system/src/components/tag/index.md

 ## Research on this component

+In [February 2026] we updated the Tag component as part of colour changes to the GOV.UK brand.
+As part of this work, we also improved colour contrast and text legibility.

+We found the proposed brand colours would not meet minimum contrast requirements, so we made small changes to the colours and design.

+To improve contrast, we:

+- used a lighter background, using the 80% tint of each colour
+- added a 1px border, using the 50% shade of each colour

+To make the tags easier to read, we added more padding to the top and bottom.

+### Colour in tags

-The Department for Education contributed the coloured tags.
+The Department for Education contributed coloured tags into the Design System.

 They’re being used in:

 - apply for teacher training (used by citizens)
 - manage teacher training applications (used by teacher training providers)

-The tag component previously used uppercase bold text for the tags.
+The Tag component previously used uppercase bold text for the tags.
 This was changed as some research has shown that uppercase text can be harder to read, particularly for longer tag text.

-The tag component previously used white text on a dark coloured background.
+The Tag component previously used white text on a dark coloured background.
 Research from multiple teams found that some users perceived these as buttons and tried to click on them.
 The design was changed to try and avoid this, by using a lighter background colour and darker text.